skellis46/slipbox/pressure, stress and strain - the body in time.md

 - constraint/limitation of PaR -- oriented towards the self (and often solo practices)
 - use of resources in performing arts / spectacles.
 - understand this to be vital important work.
 The unit of our experience.
 The means to our experience.
 Some Damasio here?
+- the breath and non-judgement
+- authentic movement

 > the [4] great irony of our time,” writes the anthropologist Mary Catherine Bateson, “is that even as we are living longer, we are thinking shorter.”2 This is the age of the tyranny of the now.[@krznaric-2021-good pp.4-5]